Corporate Outreach

 We have received lots of positive feedback, with one caterer reporting that the Vegan Guide has been used as a basis for expanding the internal pool of recipes and the goods management system (and it is entirely possible that other caterers have done the same).

-Making plant-based options more mainstream
+Making plant-based options successful and more mainstream